zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 Optional Add-ons:

-- Audio Recording Band rehearsal - with 1 quality omni condenser room mic for a great sounding song demo or live jam!
+- Audio Recording Band rehearsal - with 1 quality omni-condenser room mic for a great sounding song demo or live jam!
 - Have an engineer there to help you set up and stays with you the entire session to assist
 - Professionally recorded **band** practice - every instrument is properly tracked out into stems